 Why Properly Focusing Binoculars is Important

-For a relaxed binocular vision, the exact synchronous focusing of the two beam paths is important.
+Even the best binoculars are of little use if you don’t focus them properly.
+The exact synchronous focusing of the two beam paths is the prerequisite for relaxed binocular vision.
 Unsynchronized focusing or misalignment of the optical parts (loss of collimation) can be tiring and will cause headaches as the brain of the observer tries to compensate for the blurry or misaligned images.